jxareas/PolyLab-REST/README.md

     - **Exam Service**: Handles exams-related operations, such as creating tests, assigning them to samples, and retrieving test results.
     - **User Service**: Deals with user management, including user registration, authentication, and authorization.
-4. **Database**: Each microservice has its dedicated database (e.g., MySQL or PostgreSQL) for storing and retrieving data related to its domain.

 The following picture illustrates the architecture described above.